Hoda Kotb Announced As Matt Lauer’s Permanent Replacement On ‘Today’

 — Hoda Kotb (@hodakotb) January 2, 2018

-Savannah Guthrie and Hoda Kotb are People magazine’s cover story this week.
+Savannah Guthrie and Hoda Kotb are People Magazine’s cover story this week.
 Hoda says in the interview that when you “click” with someone, it doesn’t matter if it’s a man or a woman.
-She thinks part of what works in her pairing with Savannah is they’re like sisters and she says “everybody wants a sister.”
+She thinks part of what works in her pairing with Savannah is they’re like sisters, and she says “everybody wants a sister.”

-Savannah shares that the morning of November 29 was so difficult when everyone learned Matt was fired, but that she and Hoda were “in it together” and pulled through like the family they are at the studio.
+Savannah shares that the morning of November 29 was so difficult when everyone learned Matt was fired, but she and Hoda were “in it together” and pulled through like the family they are at the studio.

 As Savannah explains, it was the most “natural and comforting” feeling to have Hoda right beside her when it was revealed Lauer would no longer be on the show.
-Viewers felt the same way and as she says, “no one wanted that to stop.”
+Viewers felt the same way, and as she says, “no one wanted that to stop.”